-First, those cute stegosaurus plates pop off when a Melibe is stressed, and if you are a naive twenty-something undergraduate from Arizona this will scare the crap out of you (sorry Melibe).
-But popping off isn’t the primary function of these plates.
-Instead, these stegosaurus plates, known as cerata, are like slimy external little lungs.
+First, those cute stegosaurus plates pop off when a Melibe is stressed, and if you are a naive twenty-something undergraduate this will scare the crap out of you (sorry Melibe).
+But popping off isn’t the primary function of those plates.
+Instead, these stegosaurus plates, known as cerata, are like slimy external lungs.
 Like many sea slugs, Melibes breathe through their skin; more skin equals more oxygen.
 By growing leafy structures on their back, Melibes create a lot more skin to breath through.
 But when threatened, these cerata can pop off, or autotomize; bodiless cerata provide a distraction while the threatened Melibe makes a getaway.
 Naked Melibes look incredibly sad.
 But they still have their jellyfish-like heads, and thus there’s still hope of growing new plates.

 That’s because this jellyfish-like head is actually how Melibes feed.